 “The Gids have been quiet while Mamas and Tetyas are out of town.
 They will take us someplace when you return.
 We are training Morshchiny, she’s smart, she goes straight to her potty area.
 And she started swimming!
 First she sat on the steps that go down into the pool.
 Then Devona coaxed her to swim.
 Today, she just jumped straight in.”

-“Congratulations, she need to be exercised, Mastiffs will just lay around and eat if you let them.”
+“Congratulations, she needs to be exercised, Mastiffs will just lay around and eat if you let them.”

 “Sloane and Sarah took her running around the property,” she shifts the cam to the not so little pup, asleep in the floor of their dorm, “she got kind of pooped out.”